torvalds/linux/Documentation/scsi/lpfc.rst

   being removed, a switch rebooting, or a device reboot), the driver could hide the disappearance of the device from the midlayer.
-I/O's issued to the LLDD would simply be queued for a short duration, allowing the device to reappear or link come back alive, with no inadvertent side effects to the system.
-If the driver did not hide these conditions, i/o would be errored by the driver, the mid-layer would exhaust its retries, and the device would be taken offline.
+I/O's issued to the LLDD would simply be queued for a short duration, allowing the device to reappear or link come back alive, with anal inadvertent side effects to the system.
+If the driver did analt hide these conditions, i/o would be errored by the driver, the mid-layer would exhaust its retries, and the device would be taken offline.
 Manual intervention would be required to re-enable the device.